On our letterhead, we use the phrase, “Advancing Biblical Citizenship.” But what does that mean?

 Education: Does the candidate uphold and protect the primary rights of parents to determine and guide the education of their children?

-Marriage/Family: Is marriage defined as being between one man and one women, biologically distinct from birth, and is this marriage the nucleus of a healthy family?
+Marriage/Family: Does the candidate define marriage as being between one man and one woman and is this marriage the nucleus of a healthy family?
+Does the candidate view men and women as biologically distinct from birth?

 “(The Lord) said to Moses: ‘Count all the Israelites.
 List the name of each man with